- Horseracing (1935), Lottery (1974), Casinos (1994)

 - Craps/Roulette: Yes

 - Horses: Yes

 - Lottery: Yes

 The full spectrum of Delaware gambling is completely legal within its borders.
-Most of it are regulated by the Delaware Lottery in cooperation with the state’s three horseracing tracks.
+Most of it is regulated by the Delaware Lottery in cooperation with the state’s three horseracing tracks.
 The racing venues operate live tracks and off-track betting.
 There is also a full slate of casino games inside at these tracks.
 These are known as video lottery Delaware casinos.
-Slots, video poker, tables games using cards, craps, roulette and live poker are all offered at these Delaware casinos.
+Slots, video poker, tables games using cards, craps, roulette, and live poker are all offered at these Delaware casinos.

 Poker is permitted at charitable rooms in Delaware.
 However, with online poker being legal, it has overshadowed any attempt to illegally play poker in other venues.

 The Delaware Lottery sells traditional scratch-off and lotto tickets.
 This includes interstate drawings.
 Delaware’s lottery is the only one in the country that sells sports betting tickets.
 Bettors may purchase parlay cards for NFL games.
 No other sports are permitted, nor are straight bets on a game.
 Delaware tried to offer Nevada-style sports betting but was stopped when challenged by the sports leagues.